lawtancool/homeassistant-control4/README.md

 # homeassistant-control4
+> [!WARNING]
+> This integration is no longer maintained and is likely broken on newer versions of Home Assistant.
+>
+> Consider migrating to https://github.com/lawtancool/hass-control4, which is faster, supports the latest Home Assistant releases, and does not require a custom driver to be installed on the Control4 system.

 These custom components for Home Assistant (https://www.home-assistant.io) allow you to integrate Control4 systems into Home Assistant.
 Currently, lights, thermostats, alarm systems, and media room volume control are supported.

 How to use: